-World Asthma Day is an annual event organized by the Global Initiative for Asthma [GINA], a World Health Organization [WHO] collaborative group founded in 1993.
+World Asthma Day is an annual event organised by the Global Initiative for Asthma [GINA], a World Health Organization [WHO] collaborative group founded in 1993.
 World Asthma Day is held every May to raise awareness about asthma and its effects worldwide.

 Debunking asthma myths

 This year, the theme for World Asthma Day is Uncovering Asthma Misconceptions.

 Many people – including people living with asthma – believe the hundreds of asthma myths passed down over the years.

 - Asthma is a childhood condition that you grow out of before adulthood

 Thousands or more believe in these misconceptions, leading to the condition being stigmatised or not taken seriously.

 GINA recognises that educating the world about asthma and debunking these myths will lead to better care for the condition.